JacobStephens2/coachs-call-website/README.md

-# Building a Gatsby site sourced by headless WordPress for Coach's Call
+# Building a Gatsby site sourced by WordPress for Coach's Call
 This is a site for Coach's Call, which will live at https://www.coachscall.org.